Board Members

 Professional Associations

-UKBHC exists to support the work of the three professional chaplaincy bodies in the UK and the Scottish Professional Leadership Group for Spiritual Care (SPLG).
+UKBHC exists to support the work of the four professional chaplaincy bodies in the UK, the Scottish Professional Leadership Group for Spiritual Care (SPLG), and WCF.

 • Assess and address complex spiritual and religious needs